How to Know If You Have Hail Damage

 Other Types of Damage

-You may be surprised to learn that there are many signs of damage that are incorrectly identified as hail damage.
+You may be surprised to learn that many signs of damage are incorrectly identified as hail damage.

 What to Do If You Have Hail Damage

-If you suspect, you may have hail damage it is important that you seek the services of a qualified roofing company to inspect your roof and assess the extent of the damage.
+If you suspect you may have hail damage, it is essential that you seek the services of a qualified roofing company to inspect your roof and assess the extent of the damage.